 Getting traffic to your website is a top goal for any tourism business owner.
 But SEO, or Search Engine Optimization, seems so old, like it’s been around a hundred years.
 Nowadays it’s all about Instagram, Youtube, Facebook ads and influencer marketing.
-But guess what, SEO is still number one.
+But guess what, tourism SEO is still number one.
 By a longshot.
 For most travel businesses Google Search traffic exceeds 60% of all traffic sources, even paid traffic.
 Don’t believe me.
 Ask your webmaster to have a look at your Analytics.
 I’ll bet you it’s more than half of your visitors and those social media referrals and other channels don’t even make double-digits.

 But here’s the thing: most business owners have a bad case of Shiny Object Syndrome, and are always chasing the latest social media gimmicks, or whatever their digital marketing agency is recommending.
 So if SEO is still important, why is no one talking about it and everybody keeps declaring it dead?
 Because it’s hard to do, takes commitment, and the payoffs are often far in the future.

 But it doesn’t have to be that way.